Best Day Trips in Virginia: Ultimate Guide

 paved two-lane highway through the Blue Ridge Mountains

 The Blue Ridge Parkway is a scenic drive that stretches 469 miles from Virginia to North Carolina.
-This national park unit is perfect for visitors that love stunning mountain views, hiking, camping, picnicking, and more.
+This national park unit is perfect for visitors who love stunning mountain views, hiking, camping, picnicking, and more.

 There are many overlooks along the parkway where you can stop and take in the incredible views.
 Some of these overlooks include The Great Valley Overlook, Grandfather Mountain Overlook, and Elk Mountain Overlook.